Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 ## Performance-gore

 None of this comes without a cost.
-The whole convoluted sentence you just decided not to read, is computed *at runtime* and believe me when I tell you, a peek under styled-systems hood reveals some treacherous caveats.
+The whole convoluted sentence you just decided not to read, is computed *at runtime* and believe me when I tell you, a peek under styled-system's hood reveals some treacherous caveats.

 So what if we could have all of that power, but none of that runtime overhead?
 Sounds too good to be true?
 Well, let's take a look at how we would replace styled-system code with TailwindCSS in this simple example.